-If a player has an issue with playing time, they should first see their position coach, then the specific offensive or defensive coordinator, and then Coach Culig last.
+If a player has an issue with playing time, they should first speak with their position coach.
+If further discussion is necessary, the player should meet with the specific offensive or defensive coordinator.
+Finally, if the issue has not been resolved, the player should meet with Head Coach

-No Coach will talk with a parent about playing time or scheme, including the Head Coach.
+No coach will talk with a parent about playing time or scheme, including the Head Coach.

-Players should allow 24 hours to pass after a game before asking for a meeting.
+If a player does wish to speak with a coach, they should allow 24 hours to pass after a game before asking for a meeting.